Home Agenda Agenda at a Glance Sponsors Speakers TravelAttendee ProfilesMore Information Register

 1:45 PM - 2:45 PM

-A City's Journey to Revitalization through Digital Opportunity and Inclusion
+A City's Journey to Revitalization through Digital Opportunity

 The City of St. Louis will delve into the historical context behind its segregation and the systemic loss of equity that followed.
 City representatives will discuss their multi-layered strategy to address these long-standing disparities through intentional investments in digital infrastructure.
 A key focus will be on how the City is leveraging community broadband to revitalize underserved neighborhoods, promote digital equity, and create new opportunities for economic and educational empowerment.
 By strategically placing community connectivity hubs and learning labs in historically under-resourced areas, the City aims to bridge the digital divide and lay the foundation for inclusive growth.
 This ongoing initiative reflects a broader commitment to ensuring every resident—regardless of zip code—has access to the tools and resources needed to thrive in a modern, connected world.